cake-contrib/Cake.Issues/input/docs/extending/issue-provider/helper.md

 Title: Helper
 Description: Overview of different helper classes for implementing issue providers.
 ---
-The following helpers are provider by `Cake.Issues` for simplyfing implementation of issue providers:
+The following helpers are provider by `Cake.Issues` for simplifying implementation of issue providers:

 | Helper                   | Description                                                                    |
 |--------------------------|--------------------------------------------------------------------------------|